ANASDAVOODTK/Clean_water_and_sanitation/README.md

 - Feature 2
 - Feature 3

-It's in a free tier IBM Cloud Kubernetes cluster.
-In the future we plan to run on Red Hat OpenShift, for example.
+It's in a free tier IBM Cloud and use only the services avaliable in lite account.
+In the future we plan to make to serverless by fetching the data in realtime.

-See below for our proposed schedule on next steps after Call for Code 2021 submission.
+See below for our roadmap.

 ![Roadmap](https://github.com/ANASDAVOODTK/Clean_water_and_sanitation/blob/master/roadmap.png)